 On September 9, 2002, the Company granted 418,750 options at an option price of \$2.13 per share to officers and key-employees.
 The options granted vested immediately on September 9, 2002.
-The Company granted options to purchase

-200,000 shares to William H. Willett, the Company's President and Chief Executive Officer; options to purchase 100,000 shares to Simon Nynens, the Company's Vice President and Chief Financial Officer; options to purchase 55,000 shares to Jeffrey Largiader, the Company's Vice President Marketing; and options to purchase 15,000 shares to Steven McNamara, the Vice President and General Manager of Programmer's Paradise Canada.
 The Company also granted options to purchase 16,875 shares to Directors on September 9, 2002.
 Each Director received options to purchase 3,375 shares of the Company's Common Stock at an option price of \$2.13 per share.
-The options granted to Directors vest in an installment of 20% of the total option grant one year after the date of the option grant, and thereafter in equal quarterly installments of 5%, subject to the terms and conditions set forth in the 1995 Non-Employee Director Plan.
+The options granted to Directors vest in an installment of 20% of the total option grant one year after the date of the option grant, and thereafter in equal quarterly installments of \$6%, subject to the terms and conditions set forth in the 1995 Non-Employee Director Plan.